 for your puppy or newly adopted dog

-A package of four one-hour training sessions tailored to set your new friend up for success.
+A package of three 50-minute training sessions tailored to set your new friend up for success.
 Topics include: housebreaking, crate training, socialization, manners, puppy-proofing, basic cued commands, recall, etc.

 Through our rescue work, we have had the pleasure of helping shy and fearful dogs build confidence.
 I personally gravitate toward fearful dogs when considering dogs for foster placement in our home.
 Through trust and relationship-based training, we are able to build confidence and improve quality of life.